a woman standing in from of a projector giving a presentation

 Course Summary

-Explore one of the world’s leading, fast-moving and dynamic industries at one of the UK’s top tourism universities.
+Combine studying business with tourism, one of the world’s leading, fast-moving and dynamic industries.
 This course is part of the hospitality, event management and tourism subject area where the University of Chester is rated 4th in the UK in the Guardian League Table 2025.

 We bring Business and Management to life with inspiring and real experiences.
-It’s a really competitive world in business today.
+It’s a competitive world in business today.
 We will equip you with much more than business knowledge.
 Your future employers are seeking skills that we develop with you.
-This means you leave us with experiences that should give you an edge at interview and in the workplace.
-We develop outstanding business professionals so that you can progress to a great career.
+This means you leave us with experiences that should give you an edge at interviews and in the workplace.
+We develop outstanding business professionals.

-In your International Tourism Management modules you will learn from industry experts and academics how places around the world benefit from and manage tourism, how it is marketed and how tourism businesses operate.
+In your International Tourism Management modules, you will learn from industry experts and academics how places around the world benefit from and manage tourism, how it is marketed and how tourism businesses operate.
+You will also consider the future challenges facing tourism, particularly in terms of sustainability.

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.

 This course is delivered in three terms of ten weeks each.
-In each term students study 40 credits comprised of either one or two modules.
-Scheduled contact hours range between approximately 6 and 10 hours per week depending upon level of study and the complexity of the material being taught.
+In each term, you will study 40 credits comprised of either one or two modules.
+Scheduled contact hours range between approximately six and ten hours per week, depending upon the level of study and the complexity of the material being taught.

-Students should expect to spend an average of 20 hours per week on independent study which might include following asynchronous learning material on the University’s VLE, tutorial time with staff, using the University’s library, working with peers and preparing work for assessment.
+You should expect to spend an average of 20 hours per week on independent study, which might include following asynchronous learning material on the University’s VLE, tutorial time with staff, using the University’s library, working with peers and preparing work for assessment.

 Teaching will be delivered by experience academics and practitioners in the subject.
-This will be supplemented by occasional guest lecturers and speakers, as well as field visits were appropriate.
+This will be supplemented by occasional guest lecturers and speakers, as well as field visits where appropriate.

 112UCAS points